 However, this is not always the case in criminal proceedings, where a survivor’s testimony is one of the most crucial pieces of evidence, and required by the defense.
 The standards of evidence are lower in civil cases, but it is still the victim’s prerogative whether they want to testify against their attacker in court.

-If you’re pursuing a civil sexual assault lawsuit for damages, your Dallas sexual assault victim lawyer will explain the process and potential advantages and drawbacks of personal testimony.
+If you’re pursuing a civil sexual assault lawsuit for damages, your sexual abuse lawyer will explain the process and potential advantages and drawbacks of personal testimony.
 Victims of sexual abuse and assault may choose to participate very little in litigation proceedings, and are protected by survivor’s rights under Texas law.

 A sexual assault survivor’s rights